mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 For bonus points we could show off anything your framework did that was particularly cool, like hot module reloading.
-I made a React prototype, my friend Marques took Angular, and another friend, Abe, did the Mithril prototype.
+I made a React prototype, my colleagues Marques and Abe helped - Marques did the Angular 2 prototype, and Abe did the Mithril prototype.
 Eventually we presented our prototypes and recommendations to the rest of the development team.

 ## Angular 2 & TypeScript